 - Four different level of intensive probation supervision

-- Five different phases of of substance treatment (minimum of 112 hours)
+- Two different phases of substance treatment (minimum of 112 hours)

 - Electronic/GPS monitoring during Level I

 - Frequent random alcohol and drug tests and home visits